reirisono/myzmbg/README.md

 The app currently allows independent fixation of the noise color/transparency of the triangles and the  highlights of the number matrix.
 <h2>Issues</h2>
 <ul>
-<li>Some of the original broadcasts have the highlights of the number matrix flowing from left to right, but this is a bit technically challenging, so it may take some time to implement.
-At least I won't make it to Halloween 2021.
-Sorry :(</li>
+<li>The highlights of the number matrix successfully flows from left to right, but it needs to be lighter.
+I have no clue when this can be achieved :P</li>
+<li>Now that I know how to animate parts of the canvas, I am considering to mobilize the vocal histogram in response to mic input.</li>
 </ul>